Skip to main content

 4 Receive the decision.

 USCIS reviews the case.
 When the case is approved, we will notify you (the hiring unit) and the applicant.
-This part of the process may take two to six months, depending on current federal processing times and whether an expedited processing fee is paid.
+This part of the process may take two to six months, depending on current federal processing times and whether a premium processing fee is paid.

 Timing of Application

 Please note that we cannot guarantee that a H-1B petition will be approved by any specific date.
-We can only provide estimates of the timing involved.
+We can only provide estimates of the timing.

 When to apply

 There is a premium processing option that reduces the federal government’s processing time for H-1B visas.
-This option requires payment of the premium processing fee ($2,805 payable by check or money order to the Department of Homeland Security) and guarantees a response within 15 days of the petition being received by the federal government.
-This fee is in addition to the $460 standard fee and must be a separate check.
+This option requires payment of the premium processing fee and guarantees a response within 15 business days of the petition being received by the federal government.
+This fee is in addition to the filing fee.

 Keep in Mind

-- The expedited service only covers the USCIS processing time.
+• The premium processing service only covers the USCIS processing time.
 It does not provide any mechanism for expediting a prevailing wage request or LCA with the U.S. Department of Labor.

-- Even with these limitations, the expedited service can cut filing times considerably.
+• Even with these limitations, premium processing can cut filing times considerably.

 Release of Controlled Technology